 #7.
 Status updates

 Frontline provides IT consulting services and solutions to businesses in Los Angeles.
-If you want to create and implement a technology roadmap for your business, call us today.
+If you want to create and implement an IT roadmap for your business, call us today.
 Our consultants will listen to your business issues and recommend top-notch solutions that fit your needs and budget.